 Teachers gather the older students on the carpet area to welcome and celebrate the day.
 This valuable time is used to help establish and reinforce routines and social concepts, such as, greeting each other, exploring the days of the week, the weather, seasons, patterns and basic counting.
 Depending on the class, students often take turns standing up next to the teacher to help guide the class through these discussions, offering low-pressure and fun opportunities to be comfortable with public speaking.

 A teacher-led time that differs in length and scope depending on the age of the class.
-Music, movement, flannel stories, books, puppets and social interaction are all a part of the circle “magic”.
-Learning how to behave appropriately in the circle group is a skill that prepares children for other large group activities.
-Many social, emotional, and academic skills are built-upon with practice at circle time.
-Children also have the chance to share their feelings and ideas with the group, to gain confidence in expressing themselves and their individuality.
+Music, movement, flannel stories, books, games, puppets and social interaction are all a part of the circle “magic”.
+Learning how to participate in the circle group is a skill that prepares children for other large group activities.
+Many social, emotional, and academic skills are built upon and practiced at Circle Time.

 The class is divided into three small groups to encourage learning in a structure different from the whole-class environment.
 The groups might work on a special project, go for a nature walk, listen to a story, or share in fun, informal conversations.
 Participation in smaller interactive groups fosters reciprocal discussions, listening skills, cooperation, and compromise.
-This very important part of the day supports deeper relationships between children, and strengthens the bonds between teacher and student.
+This very important part of the day supports deeper relationships between children and strengthens the bonds between teacher and student.
+Children also have the chance to share their feelings and ideas with the group, to gain confidence in expressing themselves and their individuality.

 The children are provided a peanut-free snack each day.
 Snacks typically include fresh fruit, various crackers, Goldfish, or pretzels, and water (children are encouraged to bring their own water bottles to class).
 It is not only a chance to socialize in a small group setting, but an opportunity for the children to practice manners and routines they can use at home, on play dates, or when they are out with family and friends.